dansays/housesitter-instructions/README.md

 ## TV and Games

 Want to watch TV or play some video games or do some VR?
-Just use Siri for the TV or PS4/PSVR.
+Use the large black remote to turn on the TV and then switch inputs for the Switch, PS4, Apple TV, etc.

 We also have an Oculus Quest on the left hand side under the TV.